All right, news roundup information overload hour.

 But I think you're right on point.

-I think that's gonna be a cause of action that he has, and I would be surprised if we didn't pursue it.
+I think that's going to be a cause of action that he has.

-More with the president's attorney, Alina Haba and investigative journalist and reporter John Solomon of JustHnews.com.
+All right, quick break more with the president's attorney, Alina Haba, and investigative journalist and reporter John Solomon of justthenews.com.

 Why?

-Because of Shamoni and Genucel.
+Because of Shamoni and Genucelle.

 Someone even asked if I had work done.

-Nope, just genuinely, thank you.
+Nope, just genucelle.

 Plus, you'll get a complimentary gift with every subscription that you order.

-So you can say goodbye to fine lines and wrinkles on your forehead and dark spots and the sagging jawline and even those annoying bags and puffiness will be gone without getting risky surgery or work done.
+So you can say goodbye to fine lines and wrinkles in your forehead and dark spots and the sagging jawline.

-Order today and get their summer essential Dark Spot Corrector absolutely free.
+Order today and get their summer essential dark spot corrector absolutely free.

 Genyacel.com slash Sean from our friends at Chamonix.

-Well, you've come to the right place.
+Well, you come to the right place.

-This is the Sean Hannity show.
+This is the Sean Hannity Show.

 Great question.